LT-Schmiddy/mm-ez-text-replacement-utils/docs/Main Page.md

 ![./eztr_config_page.png](./eztr_config_page.png)

-When enabled, EZTR will print out message data to Zelda64Recompiled's console whenever a message is loaded/displayed.
+When enabled, EZTR prints message data to the Zelda64Recompiled console whenever a message is loaded/displayed.
 There are also a couple of formatting options provided:

-* `Dump Text as C Code` - When enabled, text dumps will be formatted as text-replacement calls to EZTR's API.
+* `Dump Text as C Code` - When enabled, text dumps will be formatted as calls to EZTR’s text-replacement API.
 * `Text Dumping Byte Format` - How non-printable bytes are dumped, with `_` representing hexadecimal digits.
 See the section on [pipe-escaped bytes](@ref pipe_escaped_bytes) for information on the `Pipes` option.
 * Print the EZTR control code macro from [Control_Code_Macros](@ref Control_Code_Macros) (when available) when dumping a non-printable byte.

-Additionally, you may want to check out the [EZTR Dump To Disk Extention](https://thunderstore.io/c/zelda-64-recompiled/p/LT_Schmiddy/EZTR_Dump_To_Disk_Extention/), which can generate a preformatted C file with all the messages you've dumped.
+Additionally, you may want to check out the [EZTR Dump To Disk Extension](https://thunderstore.io/c/zelda-64-recompiled/p/LT_Schmiddy/EZTR_Dump_To_Disk_Extention/), which can generate a preformatted C file with all the messages you've dumped.